-Regent Seven Seas Cruises Review
+Regent Seven Seas Review (2019 Update)

 Dining On Regent Seven Seas Cruises

-Love surf & turf?
-Prime 7 is a contemporary take on a classic steak house that’s getting raves.
-You can also enjoy a lovely meal in the open-seating Compass Rose dining room or in two or three other venues where the fare is on par with top establishments on land.
 If you’d like to dine in, no problem at all, a steward will come to your suite and lay out a white tablecloth along with silverware and china, and serve you a full-course dinner from the restaurant menu.

 Life On Board Regent Seven Seas Cruises